The Daily Dose/Saturday, April 6, 2024

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow gets props for his usage of the phonetic alphabet.
+The Diary of a Nobody – Sparrow loses his mind.
 Today’s Diary.

 ———